essstaebchener/scaling-guacamole/README.md

 _Notes_:- TODO:
 - [ ] create a class for logging and extend native logging instead
+  - [ ] add logging into file functionality
 - [ ] add unit-testing
+- [ ] Front-end

+_frontend_

+-   [ ] Write a UI that allows the operator to:
+  -   [ ] have an "nice" overview of all errors, it should show `unresolved`, then `resolved` and then `backlog` errors
+  -   [ ] see the `text` and `code` of each error
+  -   [ ] resolve each individual `unresolved` error by clicking an individual button
+  -   [ ] unresolve each individual `resolved` error (e.g., when an error was set to `resolved` by mistake) by clicking an individual button
+  -   [ ] move an individual backlog error to the bottom of the `unresolved` list of displayed errors, by clicking an individual button
+  -   [ ] undo his last action.
+E.g., if he resolved an unresolved error, an `undo` functionality enables him to move it back into the unresolved list of errors.
+This should work between all lists for _ only the last_ action of a user

+This is the absolute minimum our operators and their managers need, in order to resolve errors effectively.
+If you still have time/if you're still willing, you may start on the `version two` - this will enable our operators to resolve errors _effectively_ (frontend version two) and us to check the system for systematic errors (api version two).

+_frontend version two_

+-   [ ] make the UI/UX better
+  -   [ ] shadows,
+  -   [ ] click, hover animations (e.g. changing to a darker shade of said color)
+  -   [ ] notifications
+  -   [ ] mobile layout
+  -   [ ] ...
+-   [ ] make the undo functionality better
+  -   [ ] the user should be able to undo _all_ of his actions
+  -   [ ] when a user clicks undo, the item that switches lists should be in the same position as before (e.g., if the user resolved an error that was in the middle of the list at position 4, it should also re-appear at position 4 if he undoes this action)

 ## Screenshots